YPolina/Trainee/README.md

 Option B: Use a Service Account key file: export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials.json

 * Step 2: Pull the Data
+Step 2: Pull the Data
+Option A - locally:Use the pull_data.py script to clone the repository, fetch DVC-tracked data, and save it to the current directory:

-python pull_data.py --target data --repo https://github.com/YPolina/Trainee/future_sales_prediction_2024.git --branch DS-4.1
+python pull_data.py --repo https://github.com/YPolina/Trainee.git --branch DS-4.1

+Option B - using online-service(Google Colab, Kaggle and etc.)
+* !!python pull_data.py --repo https://github.com/YPolina/Trainee.git --branch DS-4.1

-This command:
+This will:

+Clone the repository.
-- Configures DVC to use the correct Google Cloud bucket.
+Pull datasets tracked via DVC from Google Cloud Storage.
-- Fetches all required datasets into the local environment.
+Save datasets in a folder called data_pulled in the current working directory.

 * Step 3: Explore the Codebase and Build Models
 After fetching the data, you can explore and use the following modules: